axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-09-Coordinator-v2.1.1.md

 1. The coordinator now stores both the router and multisig contract addresses in its state.
 This information will be given to the coordinator after it is instantiated using the *RegisterProtocol* message.
 The service registry address will also be registered using *RegisterProtocol*, where it was previously in the coordinator's instantiate message.
 1. Previously, registering a chain with the coordinator involved specifying only the multisig prover's address.
 Now, registration must also include the corresponding gateway and voting verifier addresses.
+1. The coordinator's migration script will default to using the provided prover/chain pairs instead of the prover/chain pairs registered in its state.

 ### Multisig v2.3.1